Virtual Visits: The Changing Face of Healthcare

 This is an obvious benefit.
 You only have an hour for lunch?
 You’re not sure how to fit in therapy between taking the kids to soccer practice and making dinner?
 Can’t find a therapist with evening hours?
 No problem!
 (And, also no drive time and no gas money!)
 Telehealth allows both you and your virtual therapist flexibility to meet where and when you need to, while also ensuring your privacy.

 Even prior to insurance companies’ response to cover remote services during the public health crisis of COVID-19, insurance had been leaning in the direction of covering virtual healthcare services.
 Therapy is no different!
 In fact, there are some insurance companies that will cover telehealth in full, with no cost to the client, whereas they would still require a deductible and/or copay to be paid if those same services occurred in-person.

-We find that, when people are in their own space or are getting creative with things like taking a private walk to ground themselves as they talk to their therapist, people have more capacity to be open.
+I find that, when people are in their own space or are getting creative with things like taking a private walk to ground themselves as they talk to their therapist, people have more capacity to be open.
 You feel comfortable at home, in your car, or in whatever private place you are in.
 And, this can allow for deeper growth and connection.

 Not only can this sense of comfort in your own space be encouraging of deeper connection and growth, but to work with a virtual therapist means that you also see (literally!) into a bit of their lives, as well.
-We have found that this helps with the recognition that therapists are people, too.
+I have found that this helps with the recognition that therapists are people, too.
 We all have similar struggles as we all are just working to do the best that we can.
 And, with that change in relationship from your therapist being an intimidating “expert” to simply another person here to hold space for your growth, change happens!
 No jargon.
 No diplomas on the wall.
 Just person-to-person; heart-to-heart; soul-to-soul interaction.